 There is an expanding body of national and international best practice that councils can draw from to create local conditions that are conducive to business development and inclusive economic growth.

-The final post in the series focuses on the ways local governments can act to improve the local conditions for business and economic growth.
+This is the final post in the series.
+It briefly explores the ways local governments can improve the local conditions for business and economic growth.
 This is a very non-exhaustive coverage of the options available to local councils.
 There are many new and effective practices in this field and councils should tailor their reform efforts to address the priority concerns of local businesses within council’s own resource and capacity constraints.

 Also see the two earlier posts in this series: